-Because a profile is defined within the context of a single object (and major version), all of the requirements associated with the profile MUST be specific to the data model associated with that object.
+Because a profile is defined within the context of a single Object (and major version), all of the requirements associated with the profile MUST be specific to the data model associated with that object.

-Profile requirements can include any of the following types of requirements associated with an object's data model:
+Profile requirements can include any of the following types of requirements associated with an Object's data model:

-- A requirement for read support of a Parameter. - A requirement for write support of a Parameter. - A requirement for support of a sub-object contained within the overall object. - A requirement for the ability to add or remove instances of a sub-object. - A requirement to support active notification for a Parameter. - A requirement to support access control for a given Parameter.
+- A requirement for read support of a Parameter. - A requirement for write support of a Parameter. - A requirement for support of a Command. - A requirement for support of a sub-Object contained within the overall Object. - A requirement for the ability to add or remove instances of a sub-Object. - A requirement to support active notification for a Parameter. - A requirement to support access control for a given Parameter.

 For each of the requirement categories listed above, a profile can define the requirement unconditionally, or can place one or more conditions on the requirement.
-For example, a profile might require that a Parameter be supported for reading only if the device supports some other parameter or object (one that is not itself REQUIRED by the profile).
+For example, a profile might require that a Parameter be supported for reading only if the device supports some other Parameter or Object (one that is not itself REQUIRED by the profile).
 Such conditions will be directly related to the data model of the overall object associated with the profile.